streamdata-gallery-organizations/intrinio/_listings/intrinio/executivescompanies-get-openapi.md

       parameters:
       - in: query
         name: id
-        description: ' the Intrinio unique identifier for the Valuation API request'
+        description: the Intrinio unique identifier for the Valuation API request
         type: string
       responses:
         200: